-At present, the Department of Special Collections presents three primary exhibits per calendar year.
+At present, the Department of Special Collections presents three primary exhibits per calendar year in the Peterson Gallery and Munger Rotunda.
 The goals of the exhibits program are to:

 - enhance the visibility and accessibility of Special Collections and University Archives materials by providing viewers with a scholarly, visually dynamic, and interpretive context in which to consider objects on display;